sheshantsinha/winter_development_challenge/Machine learning/README.md

 Let's assume you have some images in your directory.

 # problem 1:- First you read faces from your webcam.
-Once found now you have to compare with the images with face from your 		    directory.
+Once face/faces found then you have to compare with the images with face from your directory.
 If any face matched you just need to print his/her name.

 How to get bonus points?